Collaborating using Numbas¶

 Use the feedback stamps to tell your colleagues which of your questions are ready to use, and which need more attention.

-When you compile an exam, every question in it should be labelled “Ready to use”.
+When it’s time to compile an exam, every question in it should be labelled “Ready to use”.
 That way, you know there won’t be any problems when your students take the exam.

 If you see a problem in someone else’s question but don’t have editing access, make a copy and fix it, but don’t just leave the original to languish - create a pull request so your changes can be merged back into the original.